-While Discussions are a great place to ask your own questions, they also give you an opportunity to share your knowledge, provide helpful advice, and answer questions posted by others.
-In Discussions, you can do all of this and more.
-You can participate in Discussions online and via email.
+While Discussions are a great place to begin a conversation with fellow members, they also give you an opportunity to share your knowledge, and provide helpful advice.
+What's more, you can participate both online and via email.

 Post a message online

 To post a message online, navigate to the desired community and:

 NOTE: You must be a member of a community to post to it, unless it's a public community.

 - From your community, click the Discussion tab.

 NOTE: By default, most community Home pages include some type of discussion widget typically allowing you to post, as shown below: